pd0wm/pd0wm.github.io/_posts/2020-04-05-mandelbrot.md

 categories: random
 ---

 This weekend I decided to play around with OpenCL, something I had never used before.
-As an example project I built a Mandelbrot set renderer.
+As first project I built a Mandelbrot set renderer.
 This seemed fitting, since in high school I wrote an extremely slow version in TI Basic on a TI84 graphic calculator.
 Rendering a single image took about 45 minutes.

 The math behind the Mandelbrot set is relatively simple.
 A point $$c$$ on the complex plane is included in the set if the sequence $$z_{n+1} = z_n^2 + c$$ with $$z_0 = 0$$ is bounded.
-For simplicity we interpet "bounded" as $$\vert z\vert < 4$$ after 256 iterations.
+For simplicity we interpret "bounded" as $$\vert z\vert < 4$$ after 256 iterations.
 To add some nice coloring to the points outside of the set, we can count how many iterations it takes for the sequence to go "unbounded".

-I translated the psuedo code from Wikipedia into the following OpenCL kernel:
+I translated the pseudo code from Wikipedia into the following OpenCL kernel:
 ```c++
 __kernel void mandelbrot(__write_only image2d_t out) {
   int2 pos = (int2)(get_global_id(0), get_global_id(1));